Research Members

 George Philip, PhD Student

-George Philip is a third year PhD student in the Health and Rehabilitation Sciences program at Western University.
+George Philip is a PhD student in the Health and Rehabilitation Sciences program at Western University.
 He obtained his MSc in Translational Medicine from Queen’s University and his BSc with Honours in Medical Sciences from Brock University.
 His prior experiences of volunteering at Sunnybrook Veterans Centre and The Alzheimer Society have led him to pursue dementia-related research.
 Specifically, George’s research aims to understand dementia-related stigma among racialized persons living with dementia, their care partners, and community.
 Recognizing the expression of stigmatizing behaviour and language can provide insight into effective education, training, and knowledge translation efforts.
 George aspires to have his research findings contribute to the improvement of dementia care, diagnosis, and treatment, particularly among racialized communities.

 Grace-M-Photo-160x180.jpg